johnwargo/johnwargo-static-11ty/src/posts/2024/oval-router-template.md

 When I routed the hole, I used clamps to secure the cutting area off of the edge of my assembly table - so I wouldn't cut my assembly table top.

 {% image "src/images/2024/owl-house-template-routed.jpg", "The finished oval hole the my owl house front facing", "image-full" %}

+The only problem I encountered was that I didn't make the template large enough.
+I should have given myself three inches in all dimensions as a solid base for the router.

+I published the template on [Thingverse](https://www.thingiverse.com/thing:6696225){target="_blank"}; please let me know if this helps you.